Traffic Engineering Architecture and Signaling

 d) Functional specification of generic (i.e., not data plane

 associated protocol formats and procedures that embody

-e) Define control plane mechanisms and extensions to allow the
+e) Definition of control plane mechanisms and extensions to allow

 multiple domains and/or switching technologies, where a

 domain may be an IGP area, an Autonomous System, or any other

 region of topological visibility.

 f) Definition and extension of management and security techniques